LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Testing&Deployment/debugging.md

 ### Print the most recent user message

 To aid in debugging, you can use the `printDebugMessage` scripting function in the code areas of an interaction to print the consumer's most recent message to the Bot Logs window.
 For more on this function, see [here](conversation-builder-scripting-functions.html#print-debug-message).

+### Events glossary

+#### Max limit on daisy chaining of interactions: 10

+This error is:

+    BREAKING THE INTERACTION FLOW.
+Reached max limit on daisy chaining of interactions: 10

+This error occurs when you have linked together 10 or more, consecutive Statement and/or Integration interactions within a single dialog.
+In other words, within those interactions, there are no Question interactions that stop the flow to ask for user input.

+When the limit of 10 is reached, the interaction flow is stopped.

+The limit of 10 is designed to prevent infinite loops and other potential error conditions.

+#### Iteration count exceeded 5

+This error is:

+    Breaking the interaction flow because iteration count exceeded 5

+This error occurs when you have linked together 5 or more, consecutive Statement and/or Integration interactions across multiple dialogs.
+In other words, within those interactions, there are no Question interactions that stop the flow to ask for user input.

+When the limit of 5 is reached, the interaction flow is stopped.

+The limit of 5 is designed to prevent infinite loops and other potential error conditions.